bekk/bekk-christmas/post/kotlin/val-agoodlife-collectionof-moments-filter-it-happy.md

   Kotlin has a clean distinction between mutable and none mutable collections,

-  Under the hood kotlin uses the
+  Under the hood kotlin uses the corresponding java classes, and a bit of compiler magic to ensure that the types implements the kotlin interfaces.

+  Extension functions operate on top of the kotlin interfaces.

+  The genereal recommendation is to use the the listOf, setOf and mapOf function to create new collections, instead of the concrete implementations.

+  You will typically get Linked ...
 ---
 TODO